goblimey/films/README.md

 I've also created a services object, which provides functionality that all controllers need.
 When main.marshall creates an instance of a controller, it binds the services object into it.
 The services object supplies the HTML templates and the repository classes that give access to the database tables.
 Again these are defined in terms of interfaces, so during testing, a dummy version of the services can be substituted.

-(An obvious solution to my pollution issue is to use the services layer to provide the factory methods, but that's harder than it looks.
+(An obvious solution to my pollution issue is to use the services layer to provide the factory methods, but that's slightly harder than it looks.
 My first attempt led to circular dependencies, where class A includes class B and class includes class A.  That's not allowed in Go.)

 The Database
 ============

 The database runs under MySQL.
 The server uses the GORP library to connect to the database.
 That, of course, is the concern only of the model, and another model can be slotted in to replace it.
-In the unit tests, the MySQL model is replaced by objects that provide fixed datasets that drive the logic through the desired logic paths.
+In the unit tests, the MySQL model is replaced by objects that provide fixed datasets that drive the logic through the desired paths.

 Testing
 =======

 The films server includes unit tests, each of which tests a single unit of software in isolation by providing it with dummy objects containing data specifically written for the test.
 There are also integration tests, where a few units of software are bound together and tests are run to check that everything hangs together.
 My integration tests check that the controller and the MySQL model work together correctly.
-Finally, system tests check that the whole system works together.
+Finally, system tests check that the whole system works.
 Go includes a facility for running tests on a complete web server, but I use Selenium, specifically the Firefox Selenium addon, which can be used to test any web server, regardless of the technology used to create it.

-The test directory contains a number of Selenium scripts for system testing.
+The project includes a number of Selenium scripts for system testing.
 To run them in Firefox, install the Selenium addon, start it up and use the file menu to load one of the test suites.
 They are in the tests directory.
-(Don't forget to start the films server!)
+(Don't forget to start the films server first!)
 Use the green arrow buttons to run the whole suite or one of the tests in it.
 As the test runs, you can see the results in your browser.
-There's also a control to speed up and slow down the replay, so you can watch what's going on.
-The tests assume that the database is empty at the start.
+There's also a control to speed up and slow down the replay, so you can follw what's going on.
+Each test puts some data in the database and then removes it.
+They all assume that the database is empty at the start.

 The unit and integration tests are written using the standard Go test facilities, plus gomock and pegomock for mocking.
 These tests live in the same directory as the module that they are testing, so it's easy to see how it's been tested.